What We Do

 Purpose

-Campus Alberta Neuroscience (CAN) and the Alberta MS Network have partnered to establish The Alberta MS Collaboration to boost the province’s capacity for MS research and translation through industry, government, community, and academic partnerships.
+Alberta Neuroscience (ABNeuro) and the Alberta MS Network have partnered to establish The Alberta MS Collaboration to boost the province’s capacity for MS research and translation through industry, government, community, and academic partnerships.

 Goals